 With a few exceptions which we’ll deal with later, United flights booked through the airline’s website will earn award miles based on the price of the ticket and your elite status.
-If you’e not sure where to go, register for RewardExpert to find the best places to use the MileagePlus miles you have or plan to earn.
+If you’re not sure where to go, read our article on how to find the best places to use the MileagePlus miles you have or plan to earn.

 This is United’s earning chart: